-The Harwood Graduate Colloquia are four-day events intended for graduate students.
+The Harwood Graduate Colloquia are three-day conferences intended for graduate students.
 The colloquia center around interactive discussions and provocative lectures based on pre-assigned readings.
 Participants will learn as much from one another as they do from our esteemed scholars, and build relationships that can enrich their lives for years to come.

 AIER works closely with scholars in the fields of economics, political science, philosophy, history, and law.
 Those involved in other disciplines are also considered.
 Our visiting scholars include professors, post-doctoral fellows, PhD students, and masters students.
 Applications from independent researchers and authors are also welcome.

 AIER’s Teach the Teachers program targets an audience of high school teachers with in-person seminars coupled with online lesson plans and follow-ups.
 In addition to micro-and macro-economics, teachers are exposed to a variety of applied economic topics, such as economic history, international trade, and the environment.

 AIER’s Bastiat Society gives average citizens the chance to become more involved with our mission by starting local discussion groups in their cities.

 For over fifty years, AIER has provided quality academic programming to generations of scholars.